oytang/Agent47-Material/README.md

 - Increase physical realisticity and symmetry
 - Multi-objective generation (e.g. functionality and stability)

+The general idea is to replicate a work close to [MatterGen](https://arxiv.org/abs/2312.03687) (which is not open-sourced) and apply to superconductor discovery.

 ## Data

 - JARVIS dataset is what we start with.